vinodkd/halo/journal.md

 **Fri Apr 17 05:32:38 2015** : debugging failure of parsing when node name is made null. changing the entry and edge rules to see if moving comments inside the edge rule will help prevent left recursion.

 **Fri Apr 17 06:08:56 2015** : giving up on this change for now. the # to & change seems simpler. going to try that.
+**Sun Apr 19 08:07:16 2015** : & change done.
+Now working (since friday actually) on introducing the \` quote into the syntax.
+Running into issues with ssi2.halo on this.

+**Sun Apr 19 13:31:37 2015** : Finally got the \` version to work.
+Spent a lot of time debugging the parser since it was failing only on the backquoted strings.
+After hours of debugging this turned out to be the lack of white space after the new `eqstring` sub rule of the `name` rule.
+All the more reason for me to normalize the names part of the parser.

+Anyhow, this works for now and can be checked in.